-'''

-Comment by Kristen James Eberlein on 12 February 2023

 Changed to read "The <remedy> element contains steps that are a potential solution for the problem."

-Disposition: Completed

-'''

-Comment by Kristen James Eberlein on 12 February 2023 The short description should maybe mention that <remedy> can contain <responsibleParty>.
+The short description should maybe mention that <remedy> can contain <responsibleParty>.
 I added the following sentence: "In addition, it also contains information about the person or team who should perform the task."
-Disposition: Completed component of a <troubleSolution> element.

-The <remedy> element is a component of a cause and remedy pair.
+The remedy> element is a component of a cause and remedy pair.
 The remedy might be omitted if there is no known remedy for the cause.